 CoTA is a professional development program that tackles the possibilities of making the arts a lively, essential, and ongoing aspect of elementary school education.
 CoTA is based on the belief that integrating the visual and performing arts into other content areas promotes engagement, accessibility, and relevance for students.

+Danielle Reo, Program Director, CoTA (Collaborations: Teachers and Artists) (MBA Entrepreneurship and Management, San Diego State University, BA in Art History and Studio Art, University of California, Santa Cruz).
 From visual arts to finance, Danielle’s unique skill sets have been successfully integrated within San Diego’s nonprofit sector.
-Spanning over two decades of nonprofit management experience, Danielle’s approach to arts infused pedagogies promotes collaboration and inherently acknowledges the cultural diversity of its recipients.
-Notably, Danielle has previously served as the Associate Director of inSite97, a binational collaborative artistic venture of 27 nonprofit institutions in San Diego and Tijuana.
-Danielle has consulted with small businesses and nonprofit arts organizations in the areas of accounting, organization development, arts education programming, and marketing.
-Within her role as Program Director at CoTA, Danielle continues to foster positive relationships and provide memorable arts experiences to students, teacher leaders and principals alike.
+Spanning over three decades of nonprofit management experience, Danielle’s approach to arts infused pedagogies promotes collaboration and inherently acknowledges the cultural diversity of its recipients.
+Notably, Danielle has previously served as associate director of inSite97, a binational collaborative artistic venture of 27 nonprofit institutions in San Diego and Tijuana.
+She has consulted with small businesses and nonprofit arts organizations in accounting, organization development, arts education programming, and marketing.
+In addition to serving as CoTA’s Program Director, Danielle is Finance Director of Installation Gallery/inSite and a Certified Public Accountant with Lazarus Goldbarg & Associates LLP.